Substance use disorders are treatable. We offer programs that are proven to be effective.

 - 1 each of any of the following items: jacket/coat, robe, purse, belt, boots (if winter)

 During the intake process, outfits, undergarments and sleepwear will be sent to the laundry prior to being brought to the unit.
 This will reduce the possibility of unwanted elements entering the units.

 Patients who arrive at Haymarket Center from a confined environment (e.g., jail, hospital facility) will have three days to have items brought to Haymarket Center.

 Insurance and Payment Options

 Our knowledgeable and dedicated staff can guide you through your best insurance and payment options.
 Haymarket Center is committed to providing the most comprehensive behavioral health solutions at the most affordable rates.

-Haymarket Center serves individuals regardless of ability to pay.
+Haymarket Center serves individuals regardless of ability to pay, including those insured through Medicaid Medicare, or the State Children’s Health Insurance Program.
 A sliding fee scale is available for those with limited means to pay.